Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore with delivery options too.

 7. Old Long House Popiah: Popiah sans MSG and preservatives

-Previously a third-generation hawker store, Old Long House Popiah now only offers its popiah creations online.
+Previously a third-generation hawker store, Old Long House Popiah now only offers popiah delivery in Singapore online.
 What makes this store stand out from the crowd?
-Its traditional secret recipes with no MSG, artificial colourings and preservatives so you know it’s kind to your body.
+The traditional secret recipes with no MSG, artificial colourings and preservatives.

 Head to the website to order the DIY sets that are perfect for parties and gatherings.
 Each set consists of freshly made popiah skin, ingredients like beansprouts, lettuce, hard-boiled eggs and crab meat bits, as well as homemade sweet sauce and chilli sauce.
 It’s as fuss-free as it gets!